jalenng/2021-spring-cs160-team-paladins/backend/README.md

 <br/>

-# Connecting to the mySQL database
+# Connecting to the MySQL database
-- Open the mySQL workbench
+- Open the MySQL workbench
 - Navigate to Setup New Connection
 - Change the connection method to Standard TCP/IP over SSH
 - Input the following